geoloqi/Geoloqi-Android-SDK/README.md

-You'll need to make sure your project's `AndroidManifest.xml` declares certain permissions and services, otherwise the Geoloqi SDK may fail to function correctly.
+You'll need to make sure your project's `AndroidManifest.xml` declares certain permissions and services, otherwise the Geoloqi SDK may not function as expected.

-> Note: You can now run the included script `generate-manifest` from a
+> Note: You can run the included script `generate-manifest` from a
 > terminal to generate a new barebone AndroidManifest.xml.

-The best way to get started is simply copy the `AndroidManifest.xml` from the sample project and replace any instance of the package name `com.geoloqi.android.sample` with your package name.
+The best way to get started is to copy the `AndroidManifest.xml` from the sample project and replace any instance of the package name `com.geoloqi.android.sample` with your own package name.

-Push messaging will fail to work  properly if you do not update the manifest with the correct package name.
+> Note: Push messaging will not work if you do not update the manifest
+> with the correct package name!

 ### Starting the Tracker